This item has been shown 187376 times.

 Restore your Bose® 901 Series I through VI Equalizer, Bose® 800, 802-E Controllers to like new condition.
 Most problems associated with these Equalizers can be traced directly to aging capacitors, dirty switch contacts, dirty or worn rear connectors, and contaminated sliders (potentiometers).
 Symptoms may be subtle or dramatic, and can manifest themselves as a loss of signal in one or both channels, intermittent or erratic switch operation, various forms of distortion in the music signal, flat or lifeless sound, and little or no change in sound quality when adjusting the bass and treble controls.
 All Electrolytic Capacitors used in these Equalizers are subject to age.
 Some are over 40 years old now.
 Over time, the electrolyte dries out or leaks, the casing may begin to bulge, and in some cases may rupture.
 This causes capacitance values to drift, or complete failure of the components.
 All electronic components that contain Electrolytics when left sitting idle, unused, packed away, in an un-powered state can accelerate this condition.
 Although Bose® used quality General Purpose Capacitors typical for the day, no two equalizers were fitted with the same Capacitors.
 Each production run used whatever they had on hand.
 Capacitors from several different manufacturers are commonly found in the same equalizer.
 As with most other things, Capacitor technology has advanced dramatically in the past 30-40+ years.
 Electrolytic Capacitors are not like fine wine, they don't get better with age.
 If your equalizer is more than 12-15 years old, your Capacitors have already begun to deteriorate.

-In addition, some early Series Equalizer'srear RCA connectors were not properly grounded.
+Some early Series I Equalizer'srear RCA connectors were not properly grounded.
 This can cause intermittent signal lossand distortion.
 If your Equalizer does not have the improved ground connections, I'll install a dedicated copper ground lead tocorrect the problem at no additional cost.
-Some Series IVEqualizers also suffer frompoorly soldered RCA connectors.
+Some Series IVEqualizers also suffer from stress fractured solder joints on the RCA connectors.
 These will bere-soldered as necessary,again atno additional cost to you.
 Some early Series IV Equalizers and 802-E Controllers were shipped with marginal, or defective dual operating amps (please read the notes section below).

 All switches, sliders (potentiometers), and rear jacks will be cleaned and lubricated with Caig Laboratories DeoxIT® brand cleaners, lubricants and contact enhancers.
 Where possible, the rear connections (RCA and 1/4"), will be straightened and re-tensioned to provide better contact.
 The Series I & II Equalizers in particular, are known to have very dirty switch contacts, and worn RCA jacks.
 The rocker switches that Bose® used were open type, and subject to lubricant dry-out and contamination, and the RCA jacks were mediocre quality, typical for the day, and are easily damaged.
-I use only the finest Soldering/De-Soldering Materials and Techniques,including Ultra Premium CardasQuad-Eutectic.
+I use only the finest Soldering/De-Soldering Materials and Techniques,including Ultra Premium CardasQuad-Eutectic or Kester solder exclusively.
 After completion, all Equalizers are tested.
 This service is limited to fully and or partially functioning equalizers only (partially functioning means the unit at least powers up).
 Why choose me over some others, or Bose® Factory Service?
-I'm a Bose® owner, and have been for over 35 years.
+I'm a Bose® owner, and have been for over 40 years.
 I've owned every Series 901 from the originals through Series VI, as well as the 800 and 802 Pro Series.
 I know what they're supposed to sound like, and what improvements can be made.
 I've personally seen very shoddy workmanship and poor quality parts from Bose® Factory Service, and Factory Authorized Service.
 Several customers have sent me Equalizers previously serviced by Bose®, which failed, or were deemed un-repairable.
 I invite you to read my response to see what others have said about my restoration work.
-Applicable Equalizers and Controllers are: 901 Series I through VI, All Series 800, 802-E. Simply pack up your Equalizer, and ship it to me.
+Applicable Equalizers and Controllers are: 901 Series I through VI, All Series 800, 802-E. I also service some 802-C controllers, but please contact me before hand for details.
+Simply pack up your Equalizer, and ship it to me.
 I'll perform all the work mentioned above, re-pack it, and ship it back to you free, via FedEx Home Delivery, or USPS Priority Flat Rate, Insured for a replacement value of $200.00.
-Turn-around time is usually 3-5 days, depending on my workload, it's "first in, first out" and does not include shipping time both ways.
+Turn-around time is usually 3-5 days, but may be much longer depending on my workload, it's "first in, first out" and does not include shipping time both ways.
 Note: buyer is responsible for all shipping and insurance cost associated with shipping the unit to me.For international shipments: if your country applies a Duty Fee or VATTax, those fees will be basedon the$200.00 Declared Value on the return shipping Customs Forms, not the amount you paid for the service. 's shipping calculator seems to have a mind of it's own.
 Please contact me directly for allInternational shipping.

 My Exclusive Upgrades: